 The focus for these books is to cover all the ins and outs of fishing for new anglers who may not understand such things as fly-fishing or where sea trout run, or how to catch that awesome wild salmon out deep in the ocean.

-While fishing tackle and other equipment issues are expertly detailed in each of these books on fishing for beginners, the real joy for readers are the fishing stories that beckon young and old to pick up a fishing pole and have a go at it.
+While fishing tackle and other equipment issues are expertly detailed in each of these 10 best fishing books for beginners, the real joy for readers are the fishing stories that beckon young and old to pick up a fishing pole and have a go at it.